clarklindev/webrtc-robbertbunch/README.md

 - for changeHandler's `changeAudioDevice()`
 - NOTE: @6min37sec when using `<ActionButtonCaretDropDown type="video">` OR `<ActionButtonCaretDropDown type="audio">` we are now passing through type
 - add prop `type` to arguments for `ActionButtonCaretDropDown`
+- and if the type is audio, we need to differentiate the values between `audio input` and `audio output`
 - we add the respective audio kind to its array and also use `unshift()` to add label header for select dropdown
+- NOTE: `unshift()` puts it at top of list
 - set `dropDownEl = audioInputEl.concat(audioOutputEl)` which then shows both when carot selected.
+- LIMITATIONS -> doing it this way we can only select ONE option (either input or output) unless we use a 3rd party library

 ```js
 //ActionButtonCaretDropDown